ccliuaw/email_auto_generator/README.md

 >Here is my phone : [[phone]]

-> By run this code, we will generate 2 output files (since you have 2 rows in .csv).
+## By run this code, we will generate 2 output files (since you have 2 rows in .csv):
->-

 >**The 1st file will look like this:**
 >